Hisakawanagi/Raw-Alchemy/README.md

 *   Click the **Start Processing** button.
 *   The **Log** window at the bottom will display the real-time progress and status of the conversion.
 *   Once finished, a "processing complete" message will appear in the log.

+### Advanced Usage: Importing Adobe Lens Profiles (LCP)

+Raw Alchemy now includes a powerful script to convert and import lens profiles from Adobe's LCP format, which is used by Adobe Camera Raw and DNG Converter.
+This gives you access to a much larger and more up-to-date lens database.

+The conversion script `lensfun-convert-lcp` is bundled with the source code.

+**Steps:**

+1.  **Locate your LCP files.**
+    You can get them by installing the free [Adobe DNG Converter](https://helpx.adobe.com/camera-raw/using/adobe-dng-converter.html).
+The profiles are typically located in:
+    *   **Windows**: `C:\ProgramData\Adobe\CameraRaw\LensProfiles\1.0\`
+    *   **macOS**: `/Library/Application Support/Adobe/CameraRaw/LensProfiles/1.0/`

+2.  **Run the conversion script.**
+    The script is located in the `src/raw_alchemy/vendor/lensfun/` directory.
+You will need Python installed to run it.

+    Open your terminal, navigate to the Raw Alchemy project directory, and run the appropriate script for your OS:

+    ```bash
+    # On Windows
+    python src/raw_alchemy/vendor/lensfun/win-x86_64/lensfun-convert-lcp "C:\ProgramData\Adobe\CameraRaw\LensProfiles\1.0"

+    # On Linux
+    python3 src/raw_alchemy/vendor/lensfun/linux-x86_64/lensfun-convert-lcp /path/to/your/lcp/files
+    ```

+3.  **Check the output.**
+    The script will create a file named `_lcps.xml` in your user's Lensfun database directory.
+    *   **Windows**: `C:\Users\<YourUsername>\.local\share\lensfun\_lcps.xml`
+    *   **Linux**: `~/.local/share/lensfun/_lcps.xml`

+    Once this file is in place, Raw Alchemy will automatically use these new profiles for lens correction.
+You can specify a different output file using the `--output` argument.
+For more details, run the script with `--help`.

 ### CLI Usage